Preparing For College

 I know where I want to apply and need help with the applications and/or letter writing process.

-- Contact your counselor to schedule an appointment.
+- Contact your the Career Center to schedule an appointment.

 - Make sure you schedule the appointment at least 3 weeks prior to your earliest deadline

 - If you need a letter of recommendation, first talk to the person who wish to write a letter and then officially request one through Major Clarity through the Application Center.

 I am not sure where to start?
 No worries, we can help with that.

 - Make an appointment with your counselor and they will help you get started.